1098-T Tax Form Information

 What is reported on 1098-T?

 Beginning with tax year 2018, your 1098-T will report Qualified Tuition and Related Expenses (QTRE) paid to the University (reported in Box 1).
-Generally, this amount includes amounts paid for tuition and related expenses that are required for enrollment at the University of California.
+Generally, this amount includes amounts paid during the tax year for tuition and related expenses that are required for enrollment at the University of California.
 Room and board, transportation, and insurance are not considered QTRE.

 View a sample 1098-T form with box/section explanations.